gschiavodev/cis4004-semester-project/README.md

 # Riddle Survival Game

-This project is a fullstack application built with Django for the backend, React for the frontend, and a PostgreSQL database.
+This project is a fullstack application built with Django for the backend, React for the frontend, and a SQLite database.

 ## Setup Instructions